George Dawson (builder): Crown Hotel and Montpellier Estate

 Dawson "improved the estate by altering the existing baths and almost entirely re-laying out the grounds".
-He sold the Montpellier Estate, and bought it back again in 1884, built a Turkish bath there, and made improvement to the gardens.
+He sold the Montpellier Estate, and bought it back again in 1884, built Victorian Turkish baths there, and made improvement to the gardens.
 He then sold it to Harrogate Corporation, which came into possession of it on 7 January 1889.
 Thus Dawson's improvements of part of the Montpellier district of Harrogate became civic property.
 In response to a roller skating craze and some pressure from his second wife, Dawson built a circular roller-skating rink called the Montpellier Skating Rink at Montpellier Grounds, which was opened on 5 June 1876 by Dr Andrew Scott Myrtle.
 (Note: Dr Andrew Scott Myrtle (c.1825–1907) was a surgeon who helped popularise the Harrogate spa waters.
 See Knaresborough Post, 5 February 1887, "Death and funeral of Dr A. Myrtle", p.4 col.3) In 1877, though, he had difficulties with Frederick Issit, a prospective rink manager who had issues with alcohol.
 Dawson hired a different manager and sold the rink, but was taken to court and had to pay damages.